-The impact of a financial crisis on health depends to a large extent on population socioeconomic status (Bacigalupe & Escolar-Pujolar, 2014; Cortès-Franch & López-Valcárcel, 2014).
-Socioeconomic related variables, such as the employment status, income and educational level, have been related with inequalities in the impact of economic recession on health, being the main factor that determines how it affects population, worse among those most vulnerable (Bacigalupe & Escolar-Pujolar, 2014).
-There are literature evidence showing an increase on wellbeing inequalities between the most and least privileged population groups in Spain (Bartoll, Palencia, Malmusi, Suhrcke, & Borrell, 2014), accentuating the impact of the economic recession on those disadvantaged, mainly between those unemployed and low-income groups (Cortès-Franch & López-Valcárcel, 2014).
+The impact of a financial crisis on health depends to a large extent on the population’s socioeconomic status (Bacigalupe & Escolar-Pujolar, 2014; Cortès-Franch & López-Valcárcel, 2014).
+Socioeconomic-related variables, such as employment status and income and educational level, have been related to inequalities in the impact of economic recession on health, the main factor that determines how it affects the population with worse effects among those most vulnerable (Bacigalupe & Escolar-Pujolar, 2014).
+There is evidence in the literature that shows an increase in wellbeing inequalities between the most and least privileged population groups in Spain (Bartoll, Palencia, Malmusi, Suhrcke, & Borrell, 2014), accentuating the impact of the economic recession on the disadvantaged, mainly between those unemployed and low-income groups (Cortès-Franch & López-Valcárcel, 2014).

-Although economic recession may lead to changes in wellbeing and mental health of the population in short periods of time, the effects of an economic crisis on health could last longer (Wahlbeck & McDaid, 2012).
-Some studies also suggest that the greater effects of the financial downturn on health could have a long-term effect mediated by lifestyle changes (Aguilar-Palacio, Carrera-Lasfuentes, & Rabanaque, 2015; Calzón-Fernández, Fernández-Ajuria, López Del Amo-González, & Martín-Martín, 2017; Pérez-Romero et al., 2016; Regidor et al., 2014).
+Although economic recession may lead to changes in wellbeing and the mental health of the population over short periods of time, the effects of an economic crisis on health could last longer (Wahlbeck & McDaid, 2012).
+Some studies have also suggested that the greater effects of the financial downturn on health could have a long-term effect mediated by lifestyle changes (Aguilar-Palacio, Carrera-Lasfuentes, & Rabanaque, 2015; Calzón-Fernández, Fernández-Ajuria, López Del Amo-González, & Martín-Martín, 2017; Pérez-Romero et al., 2016; Regidor et al., 2014).

-In an environment of economic recession, lifestyle behaviors may be affected due to changes in unemployment (Ruhm, 2005) and health services may be reduced due to austerity policies, such as direct payments and cuts in some healthcare services (Gené-Badia, Gallo, Hernández-Quevedo, & García-Armesto, 2012).
+In an environment of economic recession, lifestyle behaviours may be affected due to changes in unemployment (Ruhm, 2005), and health services may be reduced due to austerity policies, such as direct payments and cuts in some healthcare services (Gené-Badia, Gallo, Hernández-Quevedo, & García-Armesto, 2012).
 Those who receive adequate medical services and preventive advice are more prone to avoid life-threatening diseases, having a better prognosis in the diagnosis and treatment of different chronic diseases (Conroy, 2004).
-However, studies with counterintuitive evidence establish that mortality decreases in these periods (Regidor, Barrio, Bravo, & de la Fuente, 2014), partly because health could be improved in times of recession and worsened in years of prosperity due to lifestyles (Dávila-Quintana & Lopez-Valcárcel, 2009).
-Some authors described that the economic crisis could have a positive impact on health status or the subjective state of well-being (Boyce, Delaney, & Wood, 2018), for example, by reducing physical inactivity, smoking prevalence and alcohol use, as well as others health-related behaviours such as fruit or vegetable intake (Asgeirsdottir, Corman, Noonan, Olafsdottir, & Reichman, 2014; Wahlbeck & McDaid, 2012).
-Likewise, although budget cuts have restricted access to health care, and the consequences of health austerity are evident in terms of access to the health services, a clear effect on health has not been documented (López-Valcárcel & Barber, 2017), and only few, short and middle-term studies showed changes on health, lifestyle behavior and preventive medical attendance in Spanish population according to the socioeconomic status.
+However, studies with counterintuitive evidence have established that mortality decreases in these periods (Regidor, Barrio, Bravo, & de la Fuente, 2014), partly because health could be improved in times of recession and worsened in years of prosperity due to lifestyles (Dávila-Quintana & Lopez-Valcárcel, 2009).
+Some authors have described that the economic crisis could have a positive impact on health status or the subjective state of wellbeing (Boyce, Delaney, & Wood, 2018), for example, by reducing physical inactivity, smoking prevalence and alcohol use, as well as increasing other health-related behaviours, such as fruit or vegetable intake (Asgeirsdottir, Corman, Noonan, Olafsdottir, & Reichman, 2014; Wahlbeck & McDaid, 2012).
+Likewise, although budget cuts have restricted access to health care, and the consequences of health austerity are evident in terms of access to health services, a clear effect on health has not been documented (López-Valcárcel & Barber, 2017), and only a few short and middle-term studies have shown changes in health, lifestyle behaviour and preventive medical attendance in the Spanish population according to socioeconomic status.

-Considering that economic recession could have a greater impact in the long-term on the health of those disadvantaged, the aim of this study is to analyze temporal trends of lifestyle behaviours and preventive health care use according to socio-economic status in the Spanish population.
+Considering that economic recession could have a greater impact in the long-term on the health of those who are disadvantaged, the aim of this study is to analyse temporal trends of lifestyle behaviours and preventive health care use according to socio-economic status in the Spanish population.

 Methods